caseman/nammmr.org/index.md

 <h2 class="green-heading">MG&nbsp;International, Atlantic&nbsp;City&nbsp;2021 – June&nbsp;14&nbsp;to&nbsp;17, 2021</h2>
 </a>

-*In only a few months, hundreds of MG enthusiasts from throughout the United States, Canada, and perhaps even a few other countries will be attending the sixth multi-Register gathering of the marque, “MG International – Atlantic City 2021”.*
+*Hundreds of MG enthusiasts from throughout the United States, Canada, and perhaps even a few other countries will be attending the sixth multi-Register gathering of the marque, “MG International – Atlantic City 2021”.*

-*Online registration should be available sometime in late November 2020.*
 </section>
 <section class="content divided">
 <a class="plain" href="regalia/"><img class="section-img" src="img/regalia-sample.png" alt="" /><a>